Explore funding opportunities and discover something new: ‘Feed’

 Why did we create the "Feed," which is designed to maximize the fun of exploring and discovering funding opportunities?

-Kim Tae-seong, Product Manager of the Wadiz Feed Service
+Kim Tae-seong, Feed Service Planner at Wadiz

-Hello, Mr. Kim Tae-seong, Could you please briefly introduce yourself?
+Hello, Mr. Kim Tae-seong.
+Could you please briefly introduce yourself?

 What does the Service Design Team do?